ETB-Jay/ETBCreditSystem/README.md

 ![ETB Credit Display](https://github.com/user-attachments/assets/60b37b05-3f5a-41ec-9138-0baa79119deb)

-**1 - Search Bar:** Filters by a customer's first and last name.
+- **Search Bar:** Filters by a customer's first and last name.

-**2 - Adding a new Customer:** Adds a new customer to the system.
+- **Adding a new Customer:** Adds a new customer to the system.
 Email and Phone number are not required but must be formatted correctly if inputted (i.e. 9053382209 with no dashes or brackets).

-**3 - Information:** A report containing the system's current number of customers, total credit, and number of outstanding individuals.
+- **Information:** A report containing the system's current number of customers, total credit, and number of outstanding individuals.
 Also includes the download button that lets the user get the current system's logs.

-**4 - Filters:** Filters the transactions by date, amount transferred, and the employee's name
+- **Filters:** Filters the transactions by date, amount transferred, and the employee's name

-**5 - Customer Notes:** Customer notes for each individual.
+- **Customer Notes:** Customer notes for each individual.
 These are universal across all stores

-**6 - Customer Specific Changes:** Buttons that add a new transaction, edit the current customer, and delete the customer.
+- **Customer Specific Changes:** Buttons that add a new transaction, edit the current customer, and delete the customer.

 ### <ins>🤔 | Other Important Notes</ins>
 - The table of transactions is sorted by date with the most recent transactions at the top